grzesieku401/photographyhtml/readme.md

-This is photography site created with Html and Css just to practice.
+This is photography site created with Html and Css just to practice :)